Zhabonchik/public-obsidian-vault-java-concurrency/content/blog/YouSim; Explore The Multiverse of Identity.md

 ^e06c11

-Recently we've seen a revival of interest *[[Extrusion 02.24|LLMs themselves]]*--their minds, behaviors, identity, and potential as simulators.
+Recently we've seen a revival of interest *[[On intellectual respect|LLMs themselves]]*--their minds, behaviors, identity, and potential as simulators.
 This is due in no small part to the latest Anthropic models being reliably steerable beyond typical reenforced behavior.

 [Infinite Backrooms](https://dreams-of-an-electric-mind.webflow.io/) lets Claude interrogate itself endlessly, [WorldSim](https://worldsim.nousresearch.com/) lets users simulate infinite universes, [WebSim](https://websim.ai/) is a portal to all possible webpages.